clarissamont/PCBS_FlankerTask/README.md

 In the original study, participant responses were slower and less accurate in the incongruent condition, indicating difficulties inibiting responses that have been influenced by irrelevant noise.

+## Project Description:

+In this rendition of the Eriksen Flanker task, I have simplified the original letter-based task by using left- and right-pointing arrows (i.e. "<" and ">") as stimuli.
+The premise of the experiment is identical to the original task with letters associated to direction; that is, the participant is required to fixate on a cross in the middle of the screen, prior to seeing stimuli where the arrows surrounding the middle arrow are either **congruent** ("<<<<<", ">>>>>") or **incongruent** ("<<><<", ">><>>") with the arrow in the middle position.
+The only difference is that here, the participant no longer needs to create the association between letter and direction.

+The participant's task is to indicate whether the **middle** arrow is pointing to the left or the right by pressing the right or left arrows on the keyboard, respectively.